 How do human activities affect the environment, and what are the implications of such environmental impacts on human livelihoods?
 How would future demand for food and bioenergy impact biodiversity conservation?
 Can we change human attitudes toward conservation and climate change by modifying the way we frame these issues?

-- Charlie Kwit (firstname.lastname@example.org, charleskwit.com)– threatened species management, land use change impacts on mutualisms.
+- Charlie Kwit (firstname.lastname@example.org, charleskwit.com)– threatened species management, land use change impacts on biodiversity and mutualisms.

-What are the effects of land management and land-use change on species of greatest conservation need?
-How does land management and land-use change affect mutualistic biotic interactions (esp. pollination and seed dispersal)?
+What are the effects of land management and land-use change on biodiversity and species of greatest conservation need?
+How do land management and land-use change affect mutualistic biotic interactions (esp. pollination and seed dispersal)?